 The band is under the direction of Gary Rhoden, who enters his first year with the Marching Crusaders in the fall of 2020 after spending several successful years as a band director at James F. Byrnes High School in Duncan, SC.

 Please consult our NGU Marching Crusader Handbook for information, but feel free to email Mr. Rhoden at firstname.lastname@example.org for any further questions you may have.
 We would love for you to be a member of the Marching Crusaders!

 + NGU Singers

 The North Greenville Singers are a chamber ensemble that performs a wide variety of choral literature.
 Membership is open to the student body by audition only.
 The group frequently sings for community events, local churches, campus chapels, as well as participates with the Concert Choir in a spring tour.
 The North Greenville Singers have participated in Madrigal Dinners, and combined with the theater department in musicals.

-Under the direction of Dr. Michael Weaver, the NGU Orchestra is one of eight performing ensembles in the Cline School of Music and is open to students from all academic majors.
+Under the direction of Dr. Michael Weaver, the NGU Orchestra is one of several performing ensembles in the Cline School of Music.
+It is open to students from all academic majors.
 Membership is by audition with the Orchestra Director.
-The NGU Orchestra provides a high quality orchestral experience for future music educators, church musicians, and performers.
-It performs sacred and standard orchestral masterworks providing music for chapel and for several concerts on and off campus every semester.
+The NGU Orchestra provides a high-quality orchestral experience for future music educators, church musicians, and performers.
+It performs sacred and standard orchestral repertoire, providing music for chapel and concerts on and off campus every semester.